“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 We always felt like boarders, though only now can I articulate that.

 When I was ten, my mother moved the two of us to an apartment, and the world burst open.
-Suddenly life was fun.
 We bought plastic Parsons tables in bold colors and a blue and white mod stereo, and my friends came to hang out at the swimming pool.
 From there, she bought a condo, and that Christmas Eve, we put together, with more laughter than skill, a ping-pong table in the basement.
 We sewed all the drapes ourselves, and we snuck out at midnight to break the condo association rules by repainting the turquoise door a calmer ivory.

 • • •

-“To be forcibly evicted from one’s home and neighborhood is to be stripped of a sheathing,
+“To be forcibly evicted from one’s home and neighborhood is to be stripped of a sheathing, which in its familiarity protects the human being from the bewilderments of the outside world.”

 —Yi-Fu Tuan in Topophilia

 She does not remember anyone ever sitting down with her to explain; somehow she just found out they were moving, soon.
 Between sobs, she wrote her name in the back of the closet and added the years she had lived there.

-“If I dream of being in a house, it’s that house,” Lauren says softly.
+“If I dream of being in a house, it’s that house,” she says softly.
 “Because in my mind, that’s home.
 I had an idyllic childhood, and then it all fell apart.”

-They moved to a smaller place farther north, and she had to spend her senior year at a new school where she knew no one.
+They moved to a smaller place farther north, and Lauren had to spend her senior year at a new school where she knew no one.
 She had lost her parents along with the house: “They were tired,” she says, and would never again be as available to her, emotionally.
 “I spent the next decade trying to find people who loved me.
 And when I married and we had kids”—here her voice relaxes—“I made sure they would have that security and that sense of being loved and protected that we all deserve.”

 • • •

 Remembering Lauren’s cool finished basement, my mind flashes without warning to the unfinished basement at 88 Bellerive, the damp gray concrete ugly and spooky.
 I loved and hated going down there.
-My favorite place to explore was a little room called, for reasons no one could remember, the keep-out.
+My favorite place to explore was a little room tantalizingly called, for reasons no one could remember, the keep-out.
 Its rickety shelves were crowded with small useful objects, nails and screws and such, and just outside its door was an old steamer trunk filled with lace and buttons and scraps of silk or wool.
 Behind the clothesline, garment bags hung in rows, zipping shut the tea dances, lost loves, and dreams that once softened the hearts of these fussy, wrangling old people.
 I can still feel the garment bags swinging wildly when I pushed my way through them, rattling the mothballs.

 Like it or not, that house lives in my bones.